 Turkish Bagel Simit Recipe

 I've always loved simit.
 It doesn't matter to me for breakfast, lunch or dinner.
 I can eat it with a glass of tea or ayran, without needing anything else.
 Last night, we talked about having bagels for breakfast tomorrow.
 When I woke up early in the morning, I said at least I'd make the bagels myself and rolled up my sleeves.
-While I was ready, I wanted to update the photos of my crispy bagels.
+I wanted to update the photos while I was ready.

 Enjoy the recipe...